go-json-experiment/json/proposal.md

 The `MarshalEncode` and `UnmarshalDecode` functions are equivalent functionality that operate on an `*jsontext.Encoder` and `*jsontext.Decoder` instead of `[]byte`.

+All marshal and unmarshal functions accept a variadic list of options that configure the behavior of serialization.

 ### Default behavior

 The marshal and unmarshal logic in v2 is mostly identical to v1 with following changes: